ARQ-based Average Consensus over Directed Network Topologies with Unreliable Communication Links: Introduction

 The remainder of this paper is organized as follows.
-Section~\ref{sec:background} introduces the network model, the ARQ error correction protocol, the basic Ratio Consensus algorithm, and the Robustified Ratio Consensus algorithm for directed graphs.
-Section~\ref{sec:arq-consensus} describes the ARQ-based Ratio Consensus method for handling unreliable communication such as delays and packet-drops due to retransmissions and excess of a predefined retransmissions limit, respectively.
-In Section~\ref{sec:aug_digraph} we present the augmented digraph representation needed for the proof of convergence of the proposed method, while in Section~\ref{sec:numerical_evaluation} we provide numerical simulations for different packet error probabilities.
-Finally, in Section~\ref{sec:conclusions} we provide concluding remarks and present future directions.
+Section~\ref{sec:background} describes the notation used in this paper, introduces the network communication model and summarizes the main ideas behind ratio consensus-based algorithms and \hharq{} error correction protocols.
+Section~\ref{sec:arq-consensus} formulates the probability of packet errors under the \hharq{} protocol, and describes the proposed \hharqratioconsensus{} algorithm for handling unreliable communication in the presence of packet errors.
+In Section~\ref{sec:aug_digraph} we present the augmented digraph representation needed for the proof of convergence of the proposed method, while in Section~\ref{sec:numerical_evaluation} we provide numerical simulations under different channel condition scenaria.
+Finally, in Section~\ref{sec:conclusions} we provide concluding remarks and future directions.